bootstrap-vue/bootstrap-vue/src/components/table/README.md

 >- _If you manually place the table in the `busy` state, the items provider will __not__ be called/refreshed until the `busy` state has been set to `false`._
->- _All click related and hover events, and sort-changed events will __not__ be emiited when in the `busy` state (either set automatically during provider update, or when manually set)._
+>- _All click related and hover events, and sort-changed events will __not__ be emitted when in the `busy` state (either set automatically during provider update, or when manually set)._

 ### Provider Paging, Filtering, and Sorting